Important College Application Deadlines

 Rolling Admissions Deadlines

 Some schools offer more flexibility on their admissions deadlines by offering what is called “rolling admissions.”
-The difference between a rolling admission process and a deadline based admission process is that colleges with rolling admissions evaluate students’ applications as they are submitted instead of waiting until the official deadline to evaluate all applications at once.
+The difference between a rolling admission process and a deadline-based admission process is that colleges with rolling admissions evaluate applications as they are submitted, rather than waiting until an official deadline to review them all at once.
 These schools evaluate applications as they receive them until they have filled all of their incoming class slots.

 A rolling admissions decision essentially allows a student to apply anytime they would like and they have until the school’s decision deadline to choose if they will attend.
 Typically schools with rolling admissions deadlines have longer admission windows, which gives students time to apply to other schools.